 Aims and themes of the network

-Today the network consists of three themes:
+Today the network consists of four themes:

 - Work-based Learning, Work-place Learning and more widely, Work-integrated Learning as important spheres of learning, identity formation and professional development in adult life This theme focuses on research on the experience and learning at work, learning to work, working to learn, learning from work, work as learning environment, transformation of work, and the collective development efforts of work processes in ever more complex partnerships and networks.
 A topical question within this theme deals with the new forms and concepts of work and learning emerging arenas in relation with mutations and development of current Organizations (e.g. digitalization, artificial intelligence, Industry 4.0 etc.).